15 Feb The benefits and disadvantages of drop shipping

 You can offer a wider range of products

 Having the ability to offer a wider range of products is always something a company can aspire to and with drop shipping it’s possible.
 You don’t have to worry about different colours or sizes and where they’re all going to be stored, you simply list them on your site and your supplier can deal with the rest.

 When adding new products to your range, the risk of not selling is always in the background.
 Having to guess what your customers want to buy is tricky for any business, so being able to test the water without making any true investment is always an advantage.

-Time saving is key
+Time-saving is key

 Organising your stock and preparing it for delivery can often be a time-consuming nightmare.
-Using a third party to ship items saves handling, labelling, packing, shipping and so on.
+Using a third party to ship items saves handling, labeling, packing, shipping and so on.
 This leaves you with the time to focus on growing your business in different areas.

 Disadvantages of drop shipping

 Many companies that use drop shipping as a sales strategy work with multiple wholesalers, each of whom will come with different requirements for order processing, billing and shipping.
 This can make things very complicated.
 The gap between selling a product and then getting it shipped can also take longer, as there are many conversations and actions that will take place before it gets sent off.

 Not having all of the product information is problematic